baker339/SPAFrontEndChallenge/README.md

 be able to match database data on some key.
 This way the data can be later changed rather than a new record on every submission.

+*Why does the phone number not **validate** country code?*
+One of the bonus challenges was to validate the phone number provided based on the country code of the country chosen.
+I wanted to explain why I did not do this.
+Both the country and the phone number are mandatory fields.
+I have a background in cognitive ergonmics that I learned in my undergrad education.
+There, we learned that you cannot engineer the humans, but you can engineer the systems to account for what humans do.
+So, how does that answer the question above?
+Well, if both fields are mandatory, then we already know exactly what their country code is.
+We do not need to validate the user's knowledge of their country code.
+We can just provide the code automatically for the user.
+That is why instead of validating the country code, I chose to autopopulate it on the field itself.

 ---